nicholas-long/environment/zet/20230905212307/README.md

-# important things from install scripts
+# important things from old install scripts

 - concept of `important things from install scripts`
 - [x] fff